LaPorte County, Indiana

 Founding: 1832

-Parent counties: Unorganized territory
+Parent counties: St. Joseph and unorganized territory

 Namesake: Perhaps the French word la porte ("the door")